Skip navigation

 The thyroid gland is an important organ of the endocrine system.
 It is located at the front of the neck just above where your collarbones meet.
 The gland makes the hormones that control the way every cell in the body uses energy.
 This process is called metabolism.

 Iodine deficiency is the most common cause of goiter.
 The body needs iodine to produce thyroid hormone.
 If you do not have enough iodine in your diet, the thyroid gets larger to try and capture all the iodine it can, so it can make the right amount of thyroid hormone.
 So, a goiter can be a sign the thyroid is not able to make enough thyroid hormone.
-The use of iodized salt in the United States prevents a lack of iodine in the diet.
+The use of iodized salt in the United States prevents a lack of iodine in the diet for people who use it.

 Other causes of goiter include: